take a front row seat at the most controversial and spectacular catwalk shows of all time

 Hussein Chalayan spring/summer 98

-From Hussein Chalayan's high art hijab-wearing nudes, to Thom Browne's saucy skirt-wearing soldiers, the performance art spectacles of Alexander McQueen and the lavish beauty of Chanel haute couture, catwalks come and go, but their legend lasts forever.
-In recent years, blockbuster productions have redefined the humble catwalk show, transforming it into a form of heightened creativity and even entertainment, with its cultural significance aligning with that of the clothes.
+From Hussein Chalayan's high art hijab-wearing nudes, to Thom Browne's saucy skirt-wearing soldiers, the performance art spectacles of Alexander McQueen and the lavish beauty of Chanel haute couture, catwalks come and go, but some legends lasts forever.
+In recent years, blockbuster productions have redefined the humble catwalk show, transforming it into a form of heightened creativity and even entertainment.
+Its cultural significance aligns with that of the clothes.

-Dating right back to the Pre-Snapchat days, when the ultimate realisation of a designer's vision wasn't just condensed into a two second story and when the show's magic wasn't lost on those viewing it through an iPhone, RUNWAY is a compilation of intimate Polaroids, never before seen backstage shots, runway images, and first-hand accounts of some of the most iconic shows in runway history.
+Dating back to the Pre-Snapchat days — when the ultimate realization of a designer's vision wasn't just condensed into a two second story, and when the show's magic wasn't lost on those viewing it through an iPhone — RUNWAY is a compilation of intimate Polaroids, never before seen backstage shots, runway images, and first-hand accounts of some of the most iconic shows in runway history.
 Here we take a sneak peek below.
 Lights, camera, runway.

 Text Tish Weinstock